Grid-ML XML Schema Viewer

 How it works

-Upload a schema
+Choose a schema

 Select a subset

-Simply enter the term you’re looking for and Grid-ML will automatically search your schemas as you type.
+Drill down into the data structure or simply enter the term you’re looking for and Grid-ML will automatically search your schemas as you type.

 Rinse and Repeat